the practical kitchen

 After so many years of using store bought everything bagel seasoning blends, I've finally begun making my own.
 While I know many of you will continue using store-bought blends, I did want to share my easy everything bagel seasoning recipe here for anyone who is interested.

-It also means that you can control the ratio for just the right amount of garlic and onion flavor and crunch from the sesame and poppy seeds.
+DIY everything bagel seasoning is your opportunity to control the ratios for just the right amount of garlic and onion flavor and crunch from the sesame and poppy seeds.

 a small bowl of everything bagel blend in the foreground, a rack of cooling everything bagels are behind it.